Is weed legal in Mississippi?

 When will marijuana be legal in Mississippi?

 While we can't predict the future, we know that Mississippians can petition to have a vote on recreational cannabis legalization added to the ballot.
 Usually states legalize medical marijuana first, which is also true in Mississippi's case.
-Mississippians approved Initiative 65 in the November 2020 election, which legalizes the use of cannabis as a medical treatment for 22 qualifying conditions.
-Patients will be allowed to possess up to 2.5 ounces of cannabis.
-The Mississippi Department of Health must adopt all rules and regulations for the medical program by July 1, 2021, and begin issuing identification cards and treatment center licenses by August 15, 2021.
+Mississippians approved Initiative 65 in the November 2020 election, which legalized the use of cannabis as a medical treatment for 22 qualifying conditions.
+But the state's Supreme Court later invalidated the initiative on procedural grounds.